Oona Paredes

 Selected Publications

-2022 “More Indigenous than Others: The Paradox of Indigeneity among the Higaunon Lumad,” SOJOURN: Journal of Social Issues in Southeast Asia, forthcoming.
+2022 “More Indigenous than Others: The Paradox of Indigeneity among the Higaunon Lumad,” SOJOURN: Journal of Social Issues in Southeast Asia 37(1): 27-57.

-2021 “New Decade, New Directions: Advancing the Study of Southeast Asian Religions,” with Alexandra Kaloyanides, Chiara Formichi, Cuong Mai, Richard Fox, Kelly Meister Brawn, Nathan McGovern, and Penny Edwards, SOJOURN: Journal of Social Issues in Southeast Asia 36(3): 573-600.
+2021 “New Decade, New Directions: Advancing the Study of Southeast Asian Religions,” with Alexandra Kaloyanides, Chiara Formichi, Cuong Mai, Richard Fox, Kelly Meister Brawn, Nathan McGovern & Penny Edwards, SOJOURN: Journal of Social Issues in Southeast Asia 36(3): 573-600.

 2021 “Indigenizing Culture: Research Collaboration and Heritage-Making with Higaunon Lumad Communities in the Southern Philippines.”
-In Indigenous Peoples, Heritage and Landscape in the Asia Pacific: Knowledge Co-Production and Empowerment, edited by Stephen Acabado and Da-wei Kuan (New York and Milton Park: Routledge), pp. 183-201.
+In Indigenous Peoples, Heritage and Landscape in the Asia Pacific: Knowledge Co-Production and Empowerment, eds.
+S. Acabado & D. Kuan (Routledge), pp. 183-201.

 2019 “Preserving ‘Tradition’: The Business of Indigeneity in the Modern Philippine Context,” Journal of Southeast Asian Studies 50(1): 86-106.

 2018 “Indigenous Peoples: Between Rights Protection and Development Aggression.”
 In Handbook of the Contemporary Philippines, eds.
-Mark Thompson & Eric Batalla (London: Routledge), pp. 341-351.
+Mark Thompson & Eric Batalla (Routledge), pp. 341-351.

 2017 “Custom and Citizenship in the Philippine Uplands.”
 In Citizenship and Democratization in Postcolonial Southeast Asia, eds.
-Henk Schulte Nordholt, Ward Berenschot, & Laurens Bakker (Leiden: Brill), pp. 157-179.
+Henk Schulte Nordholt, Ward Berenschot, & Laurens Bakker (Brill), pp. 157-179.

 2017 “Projecting Order in the Pericolonial Philippines: An Anthropology of Catholicism beyond Catholics,” The Australian Journal of Anthropology 28(2): 225-241.